 Social distancing is also key.
 Hold playdates outdoors whenever possible.
 When your kids are indoors, encourage them to stay at least 6 feet away from other people.

 Wearing a mask is one of the easiest and most effective ways to avoid catching or spreading COVID-19.
-The American Academy of Pediatrics recommends that all kids ages 2 and older wear a mask indoors in public places such as school, on airplanes and other forms of transportation, and at sporting events.
+The American Academy of Pediatrics strongly encourages wearing a mask indoors for vaccinated and unvaccinated people aged 2 years and older in areas of the country with high transmission of COVID-19.

 The most protective masks have a few layers of fabric, like a surgical mask.
 The mask should fit snugly over your child's nose and mouth, without any gaps where germs might sneak in.